FelixSFD/BaruCMS/README.md

 __CHANGE YOUR PASSWORD AND E-MAIL, AFTER INSTALLING!__

 # Changelog
+## Version 0.5
+* only uses MySQLi, if the server supports it
+* XXS-exploits fixed

 ## Version 0.4
 * MVC (Model, View, Controller) for the frontend
 * new template-API